ihmeuw/pseudopeople/docs/source/noise/row_noise.rst

 ===============

-Row-based noise operates on one row of data at a time, for example by introducing errors to certain cells within a row, or by omitting or duplicating entire rows.
+Row-based noise operates on one row of data at a time, for example by introducing errors in cells within certain rows, or by omitting or duplicating entire rows.

 Omit a row
 ----------

 Sometimes an entire record may be missing from a dataset where one would normally expect to find it.
-For example, if someone didn't file their taxes on time, then their tax record for that year would missing.
-Or perhaps a record is missing by mistake because of a clerical error.
+For example, a WIC record could be missing by mistake because of a clerical error, or someone's tax record could be missing because they didn't file their taxes on time.

 This noise type is called :code:`omit_row` in the configuration.
 It takes one parameter: